 - Water bottle

-- Backpack, duffle bag, or moderate-sized suitcase- one free checked bag on International flights
+- Backpack, duffle bag, or moderate-sized suitcase- not all airlines check a free bag

 - Drawstring bag- good for traveling and markets